Description

 Risk and Exploitability

 The CVSS base score of 5.9 indicates a medium severity.
 The vulnerability is triggered by a zone transition from NSEC to NSEC3, which may occur during zone data updates or reconfiguration.
 No explicit exploitation method is documented; the crash occurs only when the transition happens.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog, indicating that widespread exploitation is not currently observed.
+The EPSS score is <1%, indicating a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog, indicating that widespread exploitation is not currently observed.
 Based on the description, it is inferred that an actor who can induce the zone transition—such as a misconfigured zone author or a malicious zone transfer—could trigger repeated crashes.

 Remediation